This post was originally published in 2019 and has been recently updated.

 And here is a screenshot before I cut the template.
 First, I made a template from card stock to see if it was the right size.
 Then I made a template from vinyl.

-If this puts you in a patriotic mood, you might was to check out John Adams book and movie!
+If this puts you in a patriotic mood, you might want to check out John Adams book and movie!
 Neal and I have watched the movie/series (7 episodes) two times (second time was after our trip to Boston last spring).
 We are thankful to be AMERICANS!
 We live in the greatest country in the world!

 Our American Flag is a year-round display.
 However, click here if you want to see Suzanne’s 4th of July tablescape.

 Thanks for reading my blog post!
 Please give us feedback on our American Flag project!Share This: